StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

             exit 1
         }
         ```
         **Explanation**: Here, the `||` operator is directly followed by `{`, which starts a block of commands.
-This structure is acceptable as it maintains clarity even with the multi-line continuation.
+This structure maintains clarity even when the operations within the block span multiple lines.
       - **Example of formatting that is not acceptable**:
         ```bash
         rm /some/config/file.bak && cp /some/config/file /some/config/file.bak || {
             echo "Failed to overwrite backup of 'file'" >&2 exit 1
         }
         ```
-        **Explanation**: In this scenario, the `&&` and `||` operators are on the same line, making it difficult to distinguish between commands.
-The preferred formatting for this scenario is as follows:
+        **Explanation**: In this scenario, placing the `&&` and `||` operators on the same line can make the code harder to read and feel slightly disjointed.
+The preferred formatting for this situation is:
         ```bash
         rm /some/config/file.bak \
             && cp /some/config/file /some/config/file.bak \